Red flowers in a field

 You can find out more about NSIPs and the DCO process.

-Consulting Early
+Consulting early

 With the initial design of the project set out and influenced by the information we have gathered about the proposed site to date, our first priority was to gather local community representatives views, thoughts and feedback on the early proposals.